Doctoral Programs

 Advisory Committee

 The student should check with the Graduate Coordinator/Program Director concerning the membership of the dissertation committee.
-The committee will consist of a minimum of three faculty members from the student’s major area of study and a Graduate Council Representative appointed by the Graduate Dean.
+The committee will consist of a minimum of three faculty members from the student’s major area of study and at least one additional TAMUK faculty member selected from outside of the student's primary academic department.
+This faculty member will be selected by the student in consultation with their primary dissertation advisor and must be a TAMUK graduate faculty member.
+The faculty member will fill the role of the Graduate Council Representative.

 Approval Forms and Documents Prior to Proposal

-The student should secure from the Office of Research and Graduate Studies, the Program Director, or the Texas A&M University-Kingsville web site the following documents:
+The student should secure from the College of Graduate Studies, the Program Director, or the Texas A&M University-Kingsville website the following documents:

 Proposal

-Upon successful defense by the student and approval by the dissertation committee, the Dissertation Status Report form and the abstract page should be submitted to the Office of Research and Graduate Studies via DocuSign.
+Upon successful defense by the student and approval by the dissertation committee, the Dissertation Status Report form and the abstract page should be submitted to the College of Graduate Studies.

 Dissertation Final Defense